BitWeb/java-core-lib/README.md

 ## Release notes

+### 2.7.0
+* Added `ee.bitweb.core.amqp.AmqpBeforePublishMessageProcessor` and `ee.bitweb.core.amqp.AmqpListenerInterceptor`.
+  Added methods `clearTraceId` and `clearAll` to `TraceIdContext` as AmqpTraceAdvisor would otherwise wipe all MDC properties that have been added by other interceptors.
+AmqpTraceAdvisor now only clears trace id from MDC.

 ### 2.6.1
 * Fixed MDC clearing once AMQP message has been processed.
 Before AmqpTraceAfterReceiveMessageProcessor had been used.
   It turned out to not work as intended, thus clearing had been moved to `ee.bitweb.core.trace.invoker.amqp.AmqpTraceAdvisor`